cjglo/go-graphs/README.md

-# Go Graphs
+# Graphs

 My library for creating various Graph implementations.
 No resources used for this other than by old C++ data structures book to remember how to build and the png `Graph` as a starting point for the Graph.

+## Tools

+I decided to mix up the langauges to keep things interesting.
+So far:

+Edge List Implementation -> Go
+Adjacency List Implementation -> Zig
+Matrix Implementation -> TBD (Leaning towards C++ or Go)

-### Graphs
+### Properties

-Each directory has image of graph that was used for implementation.
+`Graph.png` will be the graph implemented (may add a few vertices to vary the graphs of each implementation).
 All Graphs are weighted and undirectional.

 Each Graph will implement:
+-- Public Methods
 1. ReadFromFile -> Algorithm to read in custom graph language (below) and create graph
-2. FindShortestPath -> Shortest path from a two given Vertices
+2. FindShortestPath -> Shortest path from a two given Vertices (Dijkstra's)
-3. Search and return Vertex if exists
--- Private Methods
-4. delete Vertex
-5. delete Edge
-6. add Vertex (with 1 parameter: value)
-7. add Edge (with 2 paramters: Two Vertices it is between)
+3. DoesNameExistInGraph -> Return true if a name matches the name of any vertex, else return false

-Also will implement a read algorithm that will create graph from text I make.
-Text will work like this: (anything after // is comment about line)
+The read algorithm that will create graph from text will work like this: (anything after // is comment about line)

 ```
 a // first lists Vertices, these are just the names of the Vertex
-b // NOTE: we use these names as indenfifiers, so they must be unqiue
+b // NOTE: we use these names as identifiers, so they must be unqiue
 c
 d